 I thought to myself, If I just breathe through my nose the whole way through, I won’t overexert myself

-I hope it
+I hope it will never end

 I practiced nasal breathing throughout the whole race, taking long, deep breaths.
 It made no difference to me whether I was going uphill or running on the flat surface, running was easy the whole time.
 I kept up an even pace of around 6.3 km/min. for the whole race.
 After I’d been running for two and a half hours, I told myself that I hoped it would never end!

 Everything went so smoothly, and I wasn’t tired so I was able to experience everything going on around me.
 I didn’t get any cramps or injuries—nothing at all.
 After 30-kilometers I still wasn’t tired, but over the last couple of kilometers, my legs started feeling a little heavy.
 But it wasn’t so bad, because after the race I was easily able to walk the five kilometers home without any problems.